latanas/brik/README.md

 #### Install dependencies:

-Remove any old versions on nodejs and npm.
+Remove any old versions of nodejs and npm.
-Update to the latest node and npm:
+Update to the latest version of node and npm:

 ```
-curl -sL https://deb.nodesource.com/setup_10.x -o nodesource_setup.sh
+sudo apt-get-install nodejs
 npm install
 ```